zoyashahamUni/CTD-TLP-Tool/docs/usage.md

 If there is no counter example, it means that the negated form (!F...) is true, so the original property (without the !) cannot occur - it is not a valid or reachable test scenario.

-example: run nuXmv on the main shopping-cart model and have it saved to a file called trace_output.txt.
+**example**: run nuXmv on the main shopping-cart model and have it saved to a file called trace_output.txt.

 From the repo root:
 ```